syslog-ng/syslog-ng.github.io/doc/_admin-guide/180_Troubleshooting_syslog-ng/009_Error_messages.md

 {: .notice--primary-start}

-**NOTE:** Windows Notepad is not able to save the file in normal UTF-8, even if you select it.
+Windows Notepad is not able to save the file in normal UTF-8, even if you select it.

 1. In Notepad++, from the menu, select **Encoding**.
 2. Change the value from **UTF-8-BOM** to **UTF-8**.